chimericdream/worldofpannotia.com/src/_magic_armor_abilities/spell-resistance.md

   casterLevel: "15th"
   prerequisites:
     feats: "{% feat_link craft-magic-arms-and-armor %}"[]
-    spells: ["_spell resistance_"]
+    spells: ["{% spell_link spell-resistance %}"]
     special: []
   marketPriceSpecial: "+2 bonus (SR 13), +3 bonus (SR 15), +4 bonus (SR 17), +5 bonus (SR 19)"
-  description: ""
+  description: |
----
     This property grants the armor's wearer spell resistance while the armor is worn.
 The spell resistance can be 13, 15, 17, or 19, depending on the armor.
+---